rplab/Social-Behavior/README.md

 # Social-Behavior Analysis
 A collection of Python programs used to analyze social behaviors in zebrafish.

+## Modules:
+- Behaviors: contains functions for finding specific social behaviors (e.g. circling, tail-rubbing, etc.)
+- Helper Functions: contains functions used commonly throughout numerous modules or those that help test/visualize behaviors
+- Old Code [Unused]: code that is no longer used in the current program/analysis; saved in its own module in case future reference is needed
+- Raghu's Starter Code: starter code from Raghu pertaining to time series analysis
+- Time Series Analysis: contains functions to find autocorrelations, cross-correlations, conditional probabilities, etc.
+- convert matlab to csv: matlab to CSV file converter for datasets.

 ## Background Information

 The Social-Behavior GitHub repository contains various analysis functions that are categorized into different folders for ease of use.
 Data used to run the analyses were provided from Laura Desban from the Guilleman/Eisen Lab in the form of matlab files, which can be found here: [Zebrafish_Movies](https://uoregon-my.sharepoint.com/personal/ldesban_uoregon_edu/_layouts/15/onedrive.aspx?ct=1657672326833&or=OWA%2DNT&cid=423ec170%2D2e9a%2D7d6d%2D0ad9%2D13f713270cc0&ga=1&id=%2Fpersonal%2Fldesban%5Fuoregon%5Fedu%2FDocuments%2FBehavior%2FSocial%20behavior%20analysis).
 All the matlab files from this folder are first converted to CSV files since the Social-Behavior analysis is done in Python and are stored in the RP Lab's dropbox, which can be found here: [Zebrafish_CSV](https://www.dropbox.com/home/Data%20(Other)/Fish%20Tracking%20and%20Behavior).